Helping others by staying at home!

 Some of these toddlers will have been born prematurely (which means they were born too early) and others will have been born at the right time which is known as term birth.
 We are going to see if the eye-tracking shows us any differences in the way the brain of a premature baby grows when we compare it to the brain of a baby born at term.

-My Typical Day: If I don't have toddlers and their parents visiting me in the early life lab, then you can find me at my desk drinking tea and reading and writing!
+My Typical Day: If I don't have toddlers and their parents visiting me in the early life lab, then you can find me at my desk drinking coffee, and reading and writing!

 Right now, I have no eye-tracking visits, so my days are mostly spent at my desk answering emails, reading papers, and planning on how to write my thesis (a big book of all my work that I have to give to the college at the end of my PhD).
 I will also have to meet with everyone else on my team to make sure we are all working together so that we are ready for the eye-tracking visits when they start.
 When I get a break, I will head for lunch with some of the other PhDs that work in INFANT.